tokerson/AAL_Algorytmy_Grafowe/README.md

 		$java -jar benchmarks.jar

-   WARNING: Keep in mind that this benchmark is running tests on the AAL/target/classes/in.txt graph.
+   !WARNING: Keep in mind that this benchmark is running tests on the AAL/target/classes/in.txt graph.
 5. In order to visualize your graph go into AAL_Algorytmy_Grafowe/Python/ folder, then run

 		$python visualizer.py <path_of_file_with_graph>

-   This module uses graphviz library and will likely as you to install it.
+   This module uses graphviz library so make sure that you install it before running that command.

    Replace <path_of_file_with_graph> with path of the file with your graph, that you want to be printed.